Week Ending January 17, 2025

 CHICKEN

-TURKEYThe market is steady.
-The total headcount for the week ending 12/7/2024 was 3,275,000 as compared to 3,948,000 for the same week last year.
-The average weight for last week was 33.24 lbs. as compared to 31.20 lbs. for the same week last year.
-The turkey category is being driven by the supply side as a result of reduced slaughter levels.
-Year-over-year reductions in hatchery and headcounts have put the squeeze on available whole birds and bone-in parts.
-Demand for turkey parts and boneless breast meat is reported to be active in combination with the holidays and further processors.
-Market levels are mostly flat across the main categories.
+The market is steady to firmer.
+The total headcount for the week ending 1/11/2025 was 3,121,000 as compared to 3,523,000 for the same week last year.
+The average weight for last week was 34.17 lbs. as compared to 32.48 lbs. for the same week last year.
+The turkey category for the last 12 months has been driven by the supply side of the industry.
+With compounded year-over-year reductions in hatchery and headcounts, availability on whole birds and bone-in parts has been somewhat restricted.
+Demand for whole birds is static while demand for turkey parts and boneless breast meat has shown some vibrance recently.
+Market levels continue to being tested higher on breast meat and parts.

 SEAFOOD